-Review in progress: The PS5 is a technical marvel, but is it enough?
+PS5 review: Untapped potential, with a revolutionary controller

 Spider-Man: Miles Morales loads in just two seconds.

-Unfortunately, it looks like the PS5 does not have Quick Resume between multiple games the way the Xbox Series X does.
+Unfortunately, the PS5 does not have Quick Resume between multiple games the way the Xbox Series X does.
 People speculated that the Switcher function in the Control Center would act as Quick Resume, but it ends up fully closing your previous game instead of suspending it, meaning you can't hop between games seamlessly and pick up right where you left off.
+While this is a welcome feature on the Xbox Series X, I'd be lying if I said it hampered my enjoyment of the PS5.
+Games load so quickly that most of the time it doesn't even bother me.

 A powerful SSD like this brings a lot of heat, so it was important for Sony to nail its cooling system.
 The PS4 Pro earned itself a reputation for sounding like a jet engine, and many worried that the PS5 would follow suit.
-For what it's worth, my PS5 fan was whisper quiet — quieter than even my Verizon FiOS cable box.
+My PS5 fan was whisper quiet — quieter than even my Verizon FiOS cable box.
 Even after hours of use, I never heard the fan pick up speed.
-The back of the console does get hot like you'd expect, but the fan does a good job at keeping most of the system cool.
+The back of the console does get hot as you'd expect, but the fan does a good job at keeping most of the system cool.
 As long as it's doing its job and it's quiet, most people will be satisfied.

+It's hard to get a good sense of just how quiet it is from the above audio clip, but it truly sounds like nothing at all.
+I placed my microphone up close to both consoles — about 6 inches away from the front of each — and I took a few samples of my PS4 Pro and PS5 running Days Gone.
+You can noticeably hear the PS4 Pro fan pick up speed and it sounds much louder.
+Turn down the volume on your computer or mobile device and you may not hear the PS5 fan at all.
+The PS5 stays at a consistent quiet level and never gets any louder.
+If my microphone were just a few feet away, you wouldn't hear the PS5.
+This is still the case after a year of use.

 I won't go so far as to call it a design flaw, but needing a separate base for the PS5 (included in the box), no matter which orientation you set it in, is less than ideal.
 It's easy enough to clip on when you want to place the console horizontally, but it needs a screw and flathead screwdriver to secure it if you want to stand it up vertically.
 The screw is hidden within the base and I wish I were joking, but the directions tell you to "use a coin or similarly shaped object" to tighten it.
 Regardless of whether or not you find this process annoying, it's silly nonetheless.

-Once the base it attached, I found it surprisingly sturdy.
+Once the base is attached, I found it surprisingly sturdy.
 I stood it up and pushed the console several times to see where the tipping threshold was, and it doesn't look like it'll fall over because of an accidental bump.
 You'd need to give it a pretty forceful shove for it to topple over.

-PS5 review: Games and software
+PS5 review: Games, features, and software

 There's been some talk of diminishing returns for years in regards to how advanced games can be.
-The more advanced technology gets in regards to games visuals, the less we'll be aware of any noticeable differences.
+The more advanced technology gets in regards to game visuals, the less we'll be aware of any noticeable differences.
 There comes a time when, visually, these "improvements" are imperceptible from what came before — or, at the very least, not stark enough to matter.
 Looking at a side-by-side of Spider-Man: Miles Morales on PS4 Pro and PS5, you can see the differences, though I'm not sure they're so stark that it warrants an entirely new console.
 The game running on PS4 Pro still looks damn good.

-This is one of the problems with next-gen. You need to showcase what all that extra power can do.
-In terms of resolution, I don't see that in Spider-Man: Miles Morales.
-It looks better, for sure, but it isn't such a drastic, jaw-dropping difference.
+However, I did find impressive graphics in Godfall, a looter slasher from Counterplay Games.
+Regardless of what you think of its gameplay or story, it's damn pretty to look at.
+This is the technical showcase I was hoping for in terms of graphics.
+Its hardware-accelerated ray tracing is in full effect, illuminating the environments in a jaw-dropping way.
+Considering this is what the PS5 pulled off at launch, I'm extremely excited for the likes of Horizon Forbidden West and God of War Ragnarok.

+With PS5 backward compatibility, you can play almost every PS4 game you own.
+The system in place isn't as good as Microsoft's solution for backward compatibility, which has finally come to a halt due to licensing issues, but I'm satisfied with how it runs.
+I tested out Assassin's Creed Odyssey, The Outer Worlds, and Control, to name just a few games, and they all ran spectacularly.

-On launch day, the PS5 will release with exclusives like Spider-Man: Miles Morales, Astro's Playroom, Demon's Souls, and Sackboy: A Big Adventure.
+On launch day, the PS5 released with exclusives like Spider-Man: Miles Morales, Astro's Playroom, Demon's Souls, Godfall, and Sackboy: A Big Adventure.
 Compared to the list of Xbox exclusives at launch, which lost Halo: Infinite, it's a strong list, if a little sparse.

-With PS5 backward compatibility, you're able to play almost every PS4 game you own.
-The system in place isn't as good as Microsoft's solution for backward compatibility, but I'm satisfied with how it runs.
-I tested out Assassin's Creed Odyssey, The Outer Worlds, and Control, to name just a few games, and they all ran spectacularly.
-As I said earlier, I still need to do a proper speed test to see how they hold up.

-Once I've had more time with some PS5 games, I'll discuss my experiences along with the PlayStation Store and media sections, which I need to hold off on until launch.
+That scarcity has continued due to the pandemic, with games like Hogwarts Legacy, Gotham Knights, God of War Ragnarok and more being delayed.
+What Sony has going for it right now are major third-party releases like Resident Evil Village alongside timed exclusives like Deathloop.

-PS5 review: DualSense controller and its features
+PS5 review: DualSense controller

 The DualSense is every bit as revolutionary Sony claimed it would be.
 I've been outspoken about how much I hated the DualShock lineup of controllers, so to get me to praise the DualSense was a tall order.
 Ergonomics make or break a game controller, and the DualShock 4 lacked any basic sense of good design in that category.
 The DualSense, by comparison, is nearly perfect.

-Note: This article was updated in November 2021 with the following changes.
-This article was updated in September 2021 with the following changes.